viniengelage/viniengelage/README.md

 ### Hi there!

-- 🔭 I’m currently working with ReactNative and NextJS
+- 🔭 I’m currently working with ReactJS and NextJS
 - 🌱 I’m currently learning micro front-end
 - 📫 How to reach me: viniciosvalensuela@gmail.com